Selenicereus spinulosus: History

 This was the third species of Selenicereus to be discovered.
 It was originally collected by Thomas Coulter in 1827, in Mexico, but no locality is known.
 Pyramus de Candolle received the plant in Paris and described it without knowing its flowers.
 He later sent cuttings to Berlin where it flowered the first time in 1842.

 Range and habitat

 This species is found in eastern Mexico from Tamaulipas to Chiapas.
-Other sources claim that this species can be found in the states of Texas, Coahuila, Nuevo Leon and Tamaulipas.
+Other sources claim that this species can be found in the states of Texas, Coahuila, Nuevo León and Tamaulipas.
 Plants were collected from the lower Rio Grande Valley of Texas in the United States, but this population may have been extirpated as it has not been seen outside of cultivation in some time.
 The specimen is commonly found growing on top of sun-exposed limestone outcrops as well as climbing on other plants in the sierra madre oriental hillsides and submontane matorral (scrub).